Every thriller needs the big climax, right? But suspense needs to be built with action scenes that intrigue us.

-Remember how in THE KEY TO REBECCA, there’s the big climax in the desert as the spy, Wolff, tries to get the radio he’s left with the bedouins so he can transmit the stolen plans for D-Day?
-Author Ken Follet had already shown us the desert–we already knew its dangers and difficulties–in his careful build-up to the finale.
+Remember how in THE KEY TO REBECCA, there’s the big climax in the desert as the spy, Wolff, tries to get the radio he’s left with the Bedouins so he can transmit the stolen plans for D-Day?
+Author Ken Follett had already shown us the desert–we already knew its dangers and difficulties–in his careful build-up to the finale.

 In the same manner, political thriller THE HIDDEN LIGHT OF MEXICO CITY takes us to the ocean at night.
 On the edge of a city called Panama, there’s a marina full of boats promising an instant getaway.
 Rain falls from an ashen sky and water swirls around the dock.
 It’s a build-up to the cartel jefe and the storm and the yacht and . . .